DctrG/airs-rt/README.md

 9. **Service Configuration**: Sets up systemd service running on port 80
 10. **Testing**: Tests health and API endpoints with curl
 11. **Output**: Provides access URLs and useful commands

-### Default Model

-The application uses `gemini-2.0-flash` by default.
-If this model is not available in Vertex AI, it automatically falls back to:
-- `gemini-1.5-flash-exp`
-- `gemini-1.5-flash`
-- `gemini-1.5-pro`

-You can override the default by setting the `GEMINI_MODEL` environment variable.

 ## Usage